Frosted Gingerbread Christmas Tree Cookies

 - Butter – I always use unsalted butter so I can control the amount of salt in the recipe.
 Having said that, if salted butter is all you have, use it and omit salt in the recipe.
 And make sure the butter is at soft room temperature, not melted.

-- Brown sugar - The molasses in the brown sugar contributes to the soft texture.
-And, you can also add light brown sugar as well but the cookies will also get lighter in color.
+- Brown sugar – The molasses in the brown sugar contributes to the soft texture.
+And, you can also add light brown sugar as well, but the cookies will also get lighter in color.

-- Molasses - Is a rich, dark, thick brown slightly sweet syrup left after the sugar has been removed from the juice.
+- Molasses – Is a rich, dark, thick brown, slightly sweet syrup left after the sugar has been removed from the juice.
 And, you can find it in the baking aisle or baking supply store.
 Look for unsulphured variety.

-- Spices - I've used the classic ground ginger, cinnamon, cloves, and nutmeg.
-However, you can also use a gingerbread spice mix or pumpkin spice mix.
+- Spices – I’ve used the classic ground ginger, cinnamon, cloves, and nutmeg.
+However, you can also use a gingerbread spice mix or a pumpkin spice mix.

-- Decorations - I am using a variety of sprinkles and dragees.
+- Decorations – I am using a variety of sprinkles and dragees.
 You can also use Christmas Green and red sprinkles.
-Colorful dragees or M&Ms represent Christmas lights beautifully too.
+Colorful dragees or M&Ms represent Christmas lights beautifully, too.

-- Frosting - I am making a simple quick and easy vanilla frosting with just confectioners sugar and milk.
+- Frosting – I am making a simple, quick, and easy vanilla frosting with just confectioners’ sugar and milk.
 But you can also make royal icing in a medium bowl and whisk with meringue powder, powdered sugar, almond extract, and vanilla extract.

-How to make Santas Christmas tree cookies
+How to make Santa’s Christmas tree cookies

-- Dry ingredients - In a bowl, combine the flour, baking soda, baking powder, salt, and spices - cloves, cinnamon, ginger, nutmeg.
+- Dry ingredients – In a bowl, combine the flour, baking soda, baking powder, salt, and spices – cloves, cinnamon, ginger, and nutmeg.

 - Chill dough – Divide the dough into two, wrap in plastic, and let chill until firm enough to roll – about 2 hours or overnight.